If You Get Pulled Over for DUI in Utah, Do You Have to Talk to the Police?

 How Does a Utah DUI Stop Typically Work?

 Most of the time, officers pull someone over on suspicion of DUI if they see them driving in an erratic or unusual manner.
-However, what start as normal stops for traffic matters like speeding can quickly turn into a DUI stop if the officer smells alcohol on your breath, hears you slur your words, or has some other reason to believe you might be driving drunk.
+However, what start as normal stops for traffic tickets like speeding can quickly turn into a DUI stop if the officer smells alcohol on your breath, hears you slur your words, or has some other reason to believe you might be driving drunk.
 Furthermore, there are sometimes DUI checkpoints set up outside of events like concerts or sporting games or on holiday weekends when people often overindulge in alcohol.
 The police will stop everyone at these checkpoints and will sometimes ask to conduct a portable breathalyzer test, which you can refuse unless you have been placed under arrest.
 Once you have been arrested you must consent to a breathalyzer test or you can be charged with the separate crime of refusal.

 At the stop, the officer will usually ask for your license, registration and insurance information, which you must provide.
 The officer might then ask you a series of questions like “have you been drinking” or “where are you coming from.”
 Again, you should be polite, but you should refuse to answer anything aside from questions about your basic information until your lawyer is present.